Analysis | A quarter of the country won’t get the coronavirus vaccine. Half of them trust Trump’s medical advice.

 They’re still listening to it, as the Economist poll shows.
 One result may be that the United States doesn’t reach herd immunity through vaccinations and, instead, some large chunk of those tens of millions of skeptics end up being exposed to the virus.
 Some of them will die.
 Some may risk repeat infections from new variants against which a vaccine offers better protection.
 Some of those unable to get vaccinated may also become sick from the virus because we haven’t achieved herd immunity, suffering long-term complications from covid-19.

 Trump wants his legacy to be the rollout of the vaccine.
-His legacy will also likely include fostering skepticism about the vaccine that limits its utility in containing the pandemic.
+His legacy will also probably include fostering skepticism about the vaccine that limits its utility in containing the pandemic.